Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

       <img src="fig/hpc_system_logos/isambard.jpeg" width="150">
     </td>
     <td style="padding-left:12px; vertical-align:middle;">
-      <strong><a href="https://docs.isambard.ac.uk/specs/#system-specifications-isambard-ai-phase-1" target="_blank">Isamnbard AI</a></strong>  — As well as the Isambard 3 tier 2 system the GW4 also manages Isambard-AI: National AI Research Resource (AIRR), a tier 1 AI HPC system aimed at supporting AI and GPU enabled computational research.
+      <strong><a href="https://docs.isambard.ac.uk/specs/#system-specifications-isambard-ai-phase-1" target="_blank">Isambard AI</a></strong>  — As well as the Isambard 3 tier 2 system the GW4 also manages Isambard-AI: National AI Research Resource (AIRR), a tier 1 AI HPC system aimed at supporting AI and GPU enabled computational research.
 It is composed of 5448 GH200 Grace Hopper superchips containing one Grace CPU and one Hopper H100 GPU.
 It is ranked 11th in the TOP500 list of the fastest supercomputers in the world.
     </td>
   </tr>
     <tr>